LeeSanderson/Blog/Content/Meta/blogging-with-github-and-markdown.md

 For me, I use my blog as a way of documenting the things that I spend time learning.
 It reinforces the learning process and provide me with notes and links to any technology, tool, methodology, practice, or language that I have written about in the past.

 ## Why use GitHub?
+GitHub has a number of advantages over traditional blogging platforms for those from a software development background:

 - Content is version controlled so I can view the history of changes to an article.
 - You can allow others to contribute to your blog or create a team blog and control content publishing via the [pull request process](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).